-The current understanding of animal microRNAs (miRNAs) pertains to the nucleotides at positions 2–8 of the miRNA guide sequence, referred to as the “seed” region.
-The ~14 positions 3′ to the seed, which are highly conserved for many miRNAs, remain enigmatic, and highly debated.
-Using in vitro binding of a AGO2–miRNA complex to libraries of partially randomized RNA sequence coupled with sequencing, RNA bind-n-seq (RBNS), we measured the binding affinity of over ~12,000 distinct 5′- and 3′-bipartite pairing configurations for a set of miRNAs and their derivatives.
-These data demonstrate upwards of 100-fold increase in binding affinity contributed by extensive pairing to the miRNA 3′ region.
-We find this increase is primarily a function of 1) the predicted stability of the pairing between the miRNA 3′ region and the target RNA sequence, 2) the length of unpaired segment of the target RNA between the miRNA seed– and 3′–paired regions, and 3) the specific miRNA–target pairing configuration within the seed region.
+The current understanding of animal microRNAs (miRNAs) largely pertains to the nucleotides at positions 2–8 of the miRNA guide sequence, referred to as the “seed” region.
+The function of ~14 positions 3′ of the seed, which are highly conserved for many miRNAs, remains enigmatic, with discordant findings across a handful of studies.
+We therefore performed RNA bind-n-seq (RBNS) with purified AGO2–miRNA complexes and libraries with partially randomized RNA sequence to measure the relative binding affinity of over ~12,000 distinct 5′- and 3′-bipartite pairing configurations for each of three naturally occurring miRNAs and five synthetic derivatives.
+These data demonstrate upwards of 100-fold increase in binding affinity contributed by extensive pairing to the miRNA 3′ region in comparson to seed pairing alone.
+In addition, we find that the extent of this increase is highly variable, and is primarily influenced by 1.) the predicted stability of the pairing between the miRNA 3′ region and the target RNA sequence, 2.) the length and sequence content of the unpaired segment of the target RNA between the miRNA seed– and 3′–paired regions, and 3) the specific miRNA–target pairing configuration within the seed region.
 These affinity measurements are used to train a predictive linear model and quantifies importance of different features to a general model for 3′ pairing energetics.

 Depending on the end: